elastic/kibana/rfcs/text/0012_encryption_key_rotation.md

 * If consumers explicitly request decryption via  `getDecryptedAsInternalUser()` we abort operation and throw exception.
 * If consumers fetch Saved Objects with encrypted attributes that should be automatically decrypted (the ones with `dangerouslyExposeValue: true` marker) via standard Saved Objects APIs we don't abort operation, but rather strip all encrypted attributes from the response and record decryption error in the `error` Saved Object field.
+* If Kibana tries to migrate encrypted Saved Objects at the start up time we abort operation and throw exception.

 In both of these cases we throw or record error with the specific type to allow consumers to gracefully handle this scenario and either drop Saved Objects with unrecoverable encrypted attributes or facilitate the process of re-entering and re-encryption of the new values.